AntaresSimulatorTeam/Antares_Simulator/docs/user-guide/solver/04-parameters.md

 > _**Note:**_ You can find more information on this parameter [here](08-appendix.md#details-on-the-include-unfeasible-problem-behavior-parameter).

 ---
-#### solver-parameters
+#### xpress-parameters

 - **Expected value:** any string
 - **Required:** no
 - **Default value:** empty string
 - **Usage:** This parameter has effect only if:
     - or-tools is used (argument `--use-ortools` from the command line)
+    - solver `xpress` (using `--ortools-solver=<solver>` from the command line)

+    The format is xpress-specific and is the same as xpress configuration file format.
+This is an advanced usage and the user should therefore refer to [xpress documentation](https://www.fico.com/fico-xpress-optimization/docs/dms2019-03/solver/optimizer/HTML/chapter7.html) to know how to specify the parameters.
+We give an example to set the maximum number of threads used during solve to 1 and to activate the presolve: `xpress-parameters = THREADS 1 PRESOLVE 1`

+---
+#### scip-parameters

+- **Expected value:** any string
+- **Required:** no
+- **Default value:** empty string
+- **Usage:** This parameter has effect only if:
+    - or-tools is used (argument `--use-ortools` from the command line)
-    - solver `xpress` or `scip` is selected (using `--ortools-solver=<solver>` from the command line) as `sirius, glpk, coin` do not implment this functionality in or-tools.
+    - solver `scip` (using `--ortools-solver=<solver>` from the command line)

-    The format is solver-specific and is the same as the corresponding solver configuration file format.
-This is an advanced usage and the user should therefore refer to the specific solver documentation to know how to specify the parameters.
-We give an example to set the maximum number of threads used during solve to 1 and to activate the presolve:
+    The format is sip-specific and is the same as scip configuration file format.
+This is an advanced usage and the user should therefore refer to the [scip documentation](https://www.scipopt.org/doc/html/PARAMETERS.php) to know how to specify the parameters.
+We give an example to set the maximum number of threads used during solve to 1 and to activate the presolve: `scip-parameters = parallel/maxnthreads 1, lp/presolving TRUE`

-      - With Xpress : `solver-parameters = THREADS 1 PRESOLVE 1`
-      - With SCIP : `solver-parameters = parallel/maxnthreads 1, lp/presolving TRUE`

 ---

 ## Adequacy-patch parameters
 Defines a set of options related to the [adequacy patch](optional-features/adequacy-patch.md).
 The set of preferences is study-specific; it can be changed at any time and saved along with study data.